htanugarapur/Computer_vision_exp/README.md

 - `df.png`
 - `nikolatesla.png`
 - `ww.jpg`
+- `satrain.mp4`

-You can try your own images by replacing these or uploading additional ones to the notebooks.
+You can try your own images and videos by replacing these or uploading additional ones to the notebooks.

 ---